TrellixVulnTeam/swahilipython_SCMU/Doc/library/winsound.rst

    .. note::

-      This module does not support playing from a memory image asynchronously, so a combination of this flag and :const:`SND_ASYNC` will raise :exc:`RuntimeError`.
+      This module does not support playing kutoka a memory image asynchronously, so a combination of this flag and :const:`SND_ASYNC` will raise :exc:`RuntimeError`.